 Derivative Instruments may be utilized by the investment manager in order to obtain more efficient exposure to a specific type of security.
-However, at no time may derivative instruments be used to leverage the respective Pool.
-In addition, it is expected that an investment manager will have thoroughly tested the behavior of the derivative instrument under a variety of market conditions before purchasing the instrument for the portfolio.
-Derivatives used may include: listed options, including the purchase of puts and calls and the sale of covered calls; listed futures contracts, which must be fully collateralized; currency forwards, futures and options sold to hedge currency exposure of foreign investments; and collateralized mortgage obligations that are rated AAA and are at least as stable as agency pass-through mortgage securities.
-Interest only, principal only and inverse floating rate instruments are prohibited, as are other derivatives which involve significant counterparty risk, barriers to entry or exit, or leveraged interest rate sensitivity.
+However, derivative instruments may never be used to leverage the respective Pool.
+In addition, it is expected that an investment manager will have thoroughly tested the derivative instrument's behavior under various market conditions before purchasing the instrument for the portfolio.
+Derivatives used may include listed options, including the purchase of puts and calls and the sale of covered calls; listed futures contracts, which must be fully collateralized; currency forwards, futures, and options sold to hedge currency exposure of foreign investments; and collateralized mortgage obligations that are rated AAA and are at least as stable as agency pass-through mortgage securities.
+Interest-only, principal-only and inverse floating rate instruments are prohibited, as are other derivatives which involve significant counterparty risk, barriers to entry or exit, or leveraged interest rate sensitivity.

 Leverage: The use of leverage is prohibited, except by the Alternative investment managers.
-It should be clearly defined, understood and accepted by the Investment Committee.
+It should be clearly defined, understood, and accepted by the Investment Committee.

-Mutual Funds/EFT's are permitted investments only where devoted predominantly to investments authorized above and substantially in conformity with provisions of this Investment Policy as they apply to individual investment managers.
+Mutual Funds/ETFs are permitted investments only where devoted predominantly to investments authorized above and substantially in conformity with provisions of this Investment Policy as they apply to individual investment managers.